simplegeo/java-simplegeo/README.markdown

 CHANGES FROM PREVIOUS VERSIONS:
 --------------------------------------------------------------------------------
+Version 1.2.1
+- Added access to the Record history endpoint
+- Exposed pagination in the nearby and history queries

 Version 1.2.0
 - Added access to the new PushPin endpoints: contains, overlaps and boundary
 - Added access to the new SpotRank endpoint: density